chrispk-com/staging-chrispk-com/_posts/2019-10-31-johannesburg-pilanesberg.markdown

 {% include print_album_image.html album_index=4 %}

-The 2 lioness' were both quite - or very - overweight.
+The two lioness' were both quite - or very - overweight.
 It turned out that this was related to the contraception they had been prescribed.

 I need to admit I found this quite funny.
 I don't think I'd ever considered the concept of medicinal contraceptives for animals and it raised many questions.
 Are there different versions of "the pill" available?
 Does it affect their mood?